 Patients have many feelings about the fee that they pay.
 For this reason, it’s important to be clear and straightforward about how you will handle fees.
 Ideally, it’s helpful to discuss the fee during the initial phone call or in the first session.
 Some patients, for example, those for whom therapy is a maiden voyage, may imagine that their health insurance will cover your services.
 Unless you work for managed care this is unlikely to be the case.

-When the patient hears the clincian’s fee, often, he wonders, is it worth it?
+When the patient hears the clinician’s fee, often, they wonder, is it worth it?
 Psychotherapy requires a commitment of time and money but these are not the worst of the patient’s anxieties.
-Rather, at both a conscious and unconscious level, he is aware that psychotherapy can be painful.
-And on top of all of this, he is expected to pay for it!
-While it is understandable that the patient would lament or question the cost of psychotherapy, it can be intimidating to the new private practitioner who may have questions about his own skills.
+Rather, at both a conscious and unconscious level, patients are aware that psychotherapy can be painful.
+And on top of all of this, they is expected to pay for it!
+While it is understandable that the patient would lament or question the cost of psychotherapy, it can be intimidating to the new private practitioner who may have questions about their own skills.